SeanJxie/raytracing-in-python/README.md

 Is it slow?
 Yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.

 There are some solutions to the slowness, though.
-- I recommend running the raytracer with [PyPy](https://www.pypy.org/) (which is Python implemented with a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation), amoung other useful features).
+- I recommend running the raytracer with [PyPy](https://www.pypy.org/) (which is Python implemented with a [JIT compiler](https://en.wikipedia.org/wiki/Just-in-time_compilation), among other useful features).

 - On top of PyPy, the renderer uses Python's `multiprocessing` package which allows the computational workload to be split over multiple processes.